tpaschalis/tpaschalis.github.io/_posts/2020-11-05-golang-aws-lambda-getting-started.markdown

 ## Notes

 - Uploading the zip file to AWS might take a while if you've got a shitty internet connection, like I do it may time out.
-The smallest golang binary will be at least 4.5MB
+The smallest zipped Golang binary will be at least 4.5MB
 - There is a [maximum size](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-limits.html) of 50MB for the uploaded functions

 ## Resources